The Human Truth Foundation

 Health:

 Suriname has some poor policies and cultural issues which cause some public health problems.
-Suriname comes in the best 20 for its smoking rate30 (amongst the best in The Americas).
-It does better than average when it comes to its alcohol consumption rate31 and in its fertility rate14.
-Suriname still has work to do.
-Suriname does worse than average in terms of its suicide rate32 (amongst the worst in The Americas), its adolescent birth rate25 (still low for The Americas), its average life expectancy11, its food aid and health contributions and WHO compliance33 and in its immunizations take-up34.
-The number of overweight adults has increased by 14% over the last 40 years.
+Suriname comes in the best 20 in terms of its smoking rate30 (amongst the best in The Americas).
+It does better than average in its fertility rate14 and in its alcohol consumption rate31.
+But, there's bad news too.
+Suriname does worse than average in its suicide rate32 (one of the worst in The Americas), its average life expectancy11, its adolescent birth rate33, its food aid and health contributions and WHO compliance34 and in its immunizations take-up35.
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Life expectancy in Suriname improved by +8yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
+Suriname's peak fertility rate was 6.61 in 1960.

 Years11